 Last year we had the experience of the Czech Republic where our current investors are based.
 Although it has been a great opportunity but we also faced visa difficulties for our company’s staff.

 At the moment the Netherlands is on the top of our list because of many reasons.
-For example, it is one the most international country among European Union.
+For example, it is one of the most international countries in the European Union.
 The majority of the population in this country are English speakers.
 It is also very easy to commute across Europe from the Netherlands.
 Finally, here we can find a very well established startup culture.
 Moreover, this country is very aligned with our type of product.
 There are already many people and companies who use bitcoins and crypto currencies.

 There are also some other eastern European countries that we consider too such as Estonia.
 But, we are not thinking about some of the countries in the west of Europe such as France, Italy, Portugal, and Spain.
 This is due to harder regulations and high costs.